CWood-sdf/spaceport.nvim/README.md

 Spaceport automatically keeps track of every file and directory you open neovim to.
 It then uses this information to provide a list of the most recently used projects.
 Then you can navigate to a project by selecting it from the list

+## Tag System

-On top of that, some projects can be tagged so that they always appear as a certain number on the list.
+Some projects can be tagged so that they always appear as a certain number on the list.
 For example, I have my neovim dotfiles as tag 1, so in a new terminal window, I can type `nvim` and then `1p` and instantly be at my dotfiles, rather than having to type `cd ~/.config/nvim<CR>nvim .`.
-When I am going to a tagged project, it usually takes <.5s to be in the project.

 The tag system is something I've only seen in one other startup plugin: [startup.nvim](https://github.com/startup-nvim/startup.nvim), yet even in startup.nvim the tags have to be manually defined in your config making them really clunky to use.

+The tag system when properly used can make it so that you can get to your most used projects in less than half a second.

 ## Installation